 of plugs and sockets

-logos and information are restricted to company and brand names found on material
+logos and information are restricted to company and brand names found

 that is shown in the museum.

 Sources: catalogs and internet sites of the given companies and Wikipedia.
 Information on Monowatt and GE has been given by Chris Hunter, Museum of Innovation and Science, Schenectady, NY.

 ® shown logos are registered trademarks of given companies or brands.
 Logos may not be copied, except for strict encyclopedic purposes in relation to plugs and sockets.